What is ISO 15118?

 ISO 15118 makes this process more accessible thanks to the Plug & Charge functionality.
 As the name implies, with Plug & Charge, EV drivers can simply plug into a CP, and authorization and authentication happen automatically.
 This works because after initial set-up, the EV stores information about the driver, which is then automatically shared with the CP so charging can begin immediately.

-Without bogging into too much detail, a Public Key Infrastructure system manages the information exchange.
+To put it simply, a Public Key Infrastructure system manages the information exchange.
 This secure public-key management system uses hardware, software, and procedural units to acquire, store, and manage sensitive data.

-Smart Charging and V2G
+Smart Charging

-Data Security
+Data security

 Data security is an essential consideration in EV charging.
 Data exchange is protected within the EV ecosystem by using cryptographic layers added on top of hardware and software solutions.
 ISO 15118, on the other hand, has built-in security measures, meaning that ad-hoc data security is unnecessary when using this protocol.
 It handles data protection on several levels—through authentication, authorization, and data encryption.